-Barnier 'doesn't understand' unionist stance
+Barnier denies claims of 'aggression'

 "I don't think he does understand the wider unionist culture of Northern Ireland."

+The DUP are also expressing annoyance that Taoiseach (Irish prime minister) Leo Varadkar is visiting Northern Ireland later without giving notice.

-Mr Barnier is due to meet Irish Prime Minister Leo Varadkar on Monday and will also speak to business leaders on both sides of the Irish border during his trip.
+Mr Barnier is due to meet Mr Varadkar on Monday and will also speak to business leaders on both sides of the Irish border during his trip.